robdrimmie/bully/readme.md

-starter
+Bully
 =======

-This is the starter template example for Dozr Job Interviews
+This is Rob Drimmie's solution to the Dozr Coding Challenge.

+The setup process is identical to the original starter (http://github.com/dozr/starter.git).

+To lint (js and php) and run tests, run `composer ci`.

 Setup
 =====